About the Event

-This presentation shared the results of a project that employed a qualitative approach—primarily in-person interviews—to better understand the transportation challenges and priorities faced by manufacturers and related industries in MnDOT District 8 and to identify and recommend potential responses to these needs from MnDOT.
+This presentation will share the results of a project that employed a qualitative approach—primarily in-person interviews—to better understand the transportation challenges and priorities faced by manufacturers and related industries in MnDOT District 8 and to identify and recommend potential responses to these needs from MnDOT.
 In cooperation with U of M Extension, MnDOT staff, and local Economic Development Officials, the research team identified and interviewed more than 70 manufacturers and carriers in the district.

 Frank Douma is a research fellow at the Humphrey School of Public Affairs.
 He manages research projects related to several areas of transportation policy, including telecommunications and urban corridor development.
 He has broad experience in the legal aspects of transportation policy and in policymaking for multimodal urban and rural transportation systems.